bauerca/configable/js/README.md

     'species': 'acinonyx jubatus'
 });

-console.log(cheetah instanceof Acinonyx); // true!
+console.log(cheetah instanceof Cheetah); // true!
 cheetah.speak(); // 'rawr'
 ```

-The Animal constructor was used to make an Acinonyx instance.
+The Animal constructor was used to make a Cheetah instance.

 So now you can have collections of animals in your config file: